hyperledger/bevel/docs/source/developer/bevel_fabric_minikube_setup.md

 ## Setup minikube

-1. Please setup a Ubuntu 20.04 VM with atleast 16 GB RAM, 8 vcpu and having a public ip address, on any cloud provider like Azure, GCP etc. How to set and get a public ip address of VM, one needs to check associated cloud provider documentation.
+1. Setup a Ubuntu 20.04 VM with atleast 16 GB RAM, 8 vcpu and having a public ip address, either on any cloud provider or local machine

+   1.1 How to set and get a public ip address of VM, one needs to check associated cloud provider documentation.
 For example: [azure](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/configure-public-ip-vm)

+   OR

+   1.2 Use local machine of similar configuration and get the instance public ip

 2. Install minikube using instruction [here](https://minikube.sigs.k8s.io/docs/start/) and start minikube.
    ```bash